camlin-tan/tp/docs/DeveloperGuide.md

 * stores the address book data i.e., all `Person` and `Appointment` objects (which are contained in a `UniquePersonList` object and an `UniqueAppointmentList` object).

 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
-* each `Person` and their `Appointment`s store a common reference of the `Person`'s `IdentityNumber`
+* each `Person` and their `Appointment`s store a common reference of the `Person`'s `IdentityNumber`.

 <puml src="diagrams/ModelUiObjectDiagram.puml" width="450" />

-* stores the currently 'found' `Person` objects (e.g., results of a search query) as a separate _filtered_ list
+* stores the currently 'found' `Person` objects (e.g., results of a search query) as a separate _filtered_ list.
-* stores 2 lists of `Appointments` objects sorted by time, one which is `SortedAllUpcomingAppointments` and another `SortedAllPastAppointments`
+* stores 2 lists of `Appointments` objects sorted by time, one which is `SortedAllUpcomingAppointments` and another `SortedAllPastAppointments`.
-* stores another 2 lists of `Appointments` objects belonging to the currently viewed `Person` object, one is `SortedViewedPersonUpcomingAppointments` and `SortedViewPersonPastAppointments`
+* stores another 2 lists of `Appointments` objects belonging to the currently viewed `Person` object, one is `SortedViewedPersonUpcomingAppointments` and `SortedViewPersonPastAppointments`.
 * exposes the lists above to outsiders as unmodifiable `ObservableList`s that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)
+* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components).

 <box type="info" seamless>